 Though house prices in the Sarasota area are a little bit above the national average, that’s still lower than many other popular retirement havens in coastal Florida.
 And Sarasota house prices can still be blessed relief to those relocating from areas like California and the Northeast, where prices are radically higher.

 The city is located on the gentle shores of the Gulf of Mexico, about an hour’s drive from Tampa, two hours to Orlando, and less than four hours to Miami.

 The numbers on Sarasota:

 - State tax burden – 7%

 Much like Omaha, Austin is another one of those cities that turns up frequently in all of those good news lists of the best cities.
 Employment is growing rapidly in the city, particularly in the technology sector.
 It is also home to the University of Texas, with more than 50,000 students.

 Despite the economic advantages that Austin has, the overall cost of living in the area is actually below the national average.
 The overall state tax burden for Texas, at 7.9%, is the second lowest of any city on this list.
 The best news, for retirees, is that Texas is another one of those states that has no state income tax.

-House prices are above the national average, at $225,000, but still well below the high cost cities that so many retirees leave behind.
+House prices are above the national average, at $545,000, but still well below the high-cost cities that so many retirees leave behind.
 This is partially because of the rapid population growth in the area, as well as its booming economy.
 The unemployment rate of 4.4% is nearly 1/3 below the national average, and that presents all kinds of economic opportunities.
-If you ever have a need for a post-retirement job, education and technology are strong fields in this area, along nearly every other sector.
+If you ever have a need for a post-retirement job, education and technology are strong fields in this area, along with nearly every other sector.

 The numbers on Austin: